A Look at New York's Top Races of Election 2020

-- Republican Nicole Malliotakis tries to unseat Democratic U.S. Rep. Max Rose, who is seeking his second term

-- A pair of candidates who could make history as the first two openly gay Black men elected to Congress

-New Yorkers are picking their representatives in Congress, the state Legislature and the White House after a campaign season that unfolded amid the coronavirus pandemic and unrest over racial injustice.
+New Yorkers have cast their votes for representatives in Congress, the state Legislature and the White House after a campaign season that unfolded amid the coronavirus pandemic and unrest over racial injustice.

+Democrat Joe Biden won the presidential race in New York, taking the state’s 29 Electoral College votes in a widely expected result for the blue state.

-Polls close at 9 p.m.
-Tuesday, but with a record number of votes cast by mail, the hottest races could take weeks to decide.
-There is no guarantee that leads held at the end of election night will stand up when absentee ballots are opened and counted days from now.
+The Associated Press called the race for Biden immediately after polls closed at 9 p.m.
+Tuesday.
+With a record number of votes expected to be cast by mail, more closely contested races could take weeks to decide.
+In some of those races, there is no guarantee that leads held at the end of election night will stand up when absentee ballots are opened and counted days from now.

 Voters had to wait more than a month to know the winners in some races in the state’s June primary.